-- with the WBS shall be provided.
-This workforce-staffing plan shall include all team member organizations and should cover all management, manufacturing, technical (scientific and engineering), and support staff.
-The workforce-staffing plan shall be phased by fiscal year.
-Time commitments for the PI, PM, PSE, and other key personnel shall be clearly shown. - Phase C/D Time-Phased Cost Summary.
-A summary of the total Phase C/D costs consistent with the WBS in Requirement CS-68 (Cost Table Template 2) shall be provided.
-The Phase C/D cost summary shall be consistent with the WBS and shall include all costs to NASA, along with all contributed costs.
-The Phase C/D time-phased cost summary shall be phased by fiscal year.
-Phase C/D extends 30 days beyond launch so be sure to account for all costs for this period, including tracking support and mission operations.
+- Workforce Staffing Plan.
+Provide a workforce staffing plan (including civil service) which is consistent with the WBS.
+This workforce staffing plan must include all team member organizations and must cover all management, manufacturing, technical (scientific and engineering), and support staff.
+The workforce staffing plan must be phased by fiscal year.
+Time commitments for the PI, PM, PSE, DPI(s), Co-Is, and other key personnel must be clearly shown. - Phase E Time-Phased Cost Summary.
+Provide a summary of the total Phase E costs consistent with the WBS in Requirement CS-69 (Cost Table Template 2).
+The Phase E cost summary should be developed consistent with the WBS and must include all costs to NASA SMD, along with all contributed costs.
+The Phase E cost summary must be phased by fiscal year.